open-edge-insights/eii-core/docker_setup/README.md

             * py - consists of gRPC py client wrappers, protobuff files and example programs
         * `DataBusAbstraction` -
             * py - consists of opcua py client wrappers and example programs
+     * `secret_store/` - This is the vault's persistent storage wherein ETA secrets are stored in encrypted fashion.
+This directory is recreated on every provision step.

 > Note:
 1. Few useful docker-compose and docker commands: